Jubilee Hall, Hyderabad

 Jubilee Hall is a royal palace built in 1913 during the reign of Mir Osman Ali Khan of erstwhile Hyderabad state in India.
 It is considered one of the architectural masterpieces of Hyderabad.

 It is located in the green lawns of Public Gardens, which were earlier known as Bagh-e-Aam.

 History

-In 1937, the silver jubilee coronation of the HEH Nizam VII was held here, hence the name.
+In 1937, the silver jubilee coronation of Osman Ali Khan was held here, hence the name.
 A special gold plated chair was made on this occasion with his crest inscribed.
 The chair is now exhibited at Purani Haveli.

 The Nizam, on the occasion, received gifts and mementos.
 The Royal works and paintings from the Durbar still adorn the building.

 At the time the world was yet to see another Indian spectacle of pomp and power as that of the Jubilee Durbar, with warlike display of 10,000 Hyderabad troops.